Quiver Quantitative

 We may likely require additional capital in the future and an inability to meet future capital needs could adversely impact our ability to operate.

-While we had a small amount of revenue beginning in 2012, we did not have any full-time sales and marketing personnel to build our commercial operations until 2016.
-As a result of our relatively short history of revenue generation, our ability to accurately forecast future results is limited and is impacted by a number of factors, including:
+Our revenue trend is not predictive and our ability to accurately forecast future results is limited and is impacted by a number of factors, including:

 ØOur revenue is transactional and not recurring.
 Researchers pay us to provide specimens when they have a need for specimens.
 We do not currently charge our customer or supply chain for access to the iSpecimen Marketplace;

 ØOur revenue is significantly concentrated and varies by customer year-over-year.
-There were two customers that represented approximately 14% and 12% of our revenue in 2022.
-In 2021, there were no customers that accounted for more than 10% of our revenue;
+There was one customer that accounted for approximately 25% of our revenue in 2023.
+In 2022, there were two customers that represented approximately 14% and 12% of our revenue, respectively;

 ØResearcher needs may change over the lifetime of a project, based on the stage of the project.
 A research customer in one time period may not have a need for specimens again in the next;

-ØSuppliers may not accurately estimate how long it will take them to fulfill specimen requests, making it more difficult to accurately forecast when we will recognize revenue on these specimen requests; and
+ØSuppliers may not accurately estimate how long it will take them to fulfill specimen requests, making it more difficult to accurately forecast when we will recognize revenue on these specimen requests.

 Many of these are outside of our control and all of which may change from time to time.
 Our historical revenue results should not be taken as predictive of future performance.
 There are many risks that could impact future performance resulting in variations in expected results which could lead to a negative business impact.